eclipse-hono/hono/site/content/user-guide/http-adapter.md

 * Request Headers:
   * (optional) `Authorization`: The device's *auth-id* and plain text password encoded according to the [Basic HTTP authentication scheme](https://tools.ietf.org/html/rfc7617).
 If not set, the adapter expects the device to present a client certificate as part of the TLS handshake during connection establishment.
   * (required) `Content-Type`: The type of payload contained in the body.
-  * (optional) `hono-ttd`: The number of seconds the device will wait for the response.
+  * (optional) `hono-ttd`: The number of seconds the device will wait for the response. (since 0.6)
   * (optional) `QoS-Level`: The QoS level for publishing telemetry messages.
-Only QoS 1 is supported by the adapter.
+Only QoS 1 is supported by the adapter. (since 0.6)
 * Request Body:
   * (required) Arbitrary payload encoded according to the given content type.
+* Response Headers:
+  * (optional) `hono-command`: The name of the command to execute.
+This header will only be present if the response contains a command to be executed by the device. (since 0.6)
+  * (optional) `hono-cmd-req-id`: An identifier that the device must include in its response to a command.
+This header will only be present if the response contains a command to be executed by the device. (since 0.6)
+* Response Body:
+  * (optional) Arbitrary data serving as input to a command to be executed by the device, if status code is 200.
+  * (optional) Error details, if status code is >= 400.
 * Status Codes:
+  * 200 (OK): The telemetry data has been accepted for processing.
+The response contains a command for the device to execute.
   * 202 (Accepted): The telemetry data has been accepted for processing.
 Note that if the `QoS-Level` request header is missing, the adapter does not *guarantee* successful delivery to potential consumers.
-  However, if the QoS-Level header is set to `AT_LEAST_ONCE(1)`, then the adapter waits for the message to be delivered and accepted by a downstream peer before responding with a 202 status code to the device.
+However, if the QoS-Level header is set to `1` (*at least once* semantics), then the adapter waits for the message to be delivered and accepted by a downstream peer before responding with a 2xx status code to the device.
   * 400 (Bad Request): The request cannot be processed.
-Possible reasons for this might be that:
+Possible reasons for this include:
         * The content type header is missing.
         * The request body is empty.
         * The QoS header value is invalid.
   * 401 (Unauthorized): The request cannot be processed because the request does not contain valid credentials.
   * 403 (Forbidden): The request cannot be processed because the device's registration status cannot be asserted.
-Possible reasons for this might be:
+Possible reasons for this include:
         * The given tenant is not allowed to use this protocol adapter.
         * The given device is disabled.
   * 503 (Service Unavailable): The request cannot be processed because there is no consumer of telemetry data for the given tenant connected to Hono.